What Is City Walks?

 The following is a testimonial from Sarah Jernigan who enrolled her dog Toby in our City Walks class.

 Sarah and her husband adopted Toby from Lucky Dog Animal Rescue and within a month of adopting him, enrolled him in our Levels classes.
 At that time, Toby had some separation anxiety, resource guarding issues, problems with vet visits, getting his attention while around distractions, and some sensitivity to dogs in close proximity.
-Toby spent 4 months in our Levels classes, took our City Walks class, and has recently become a Canine Good Citizen.
-They are continuing to further their training and enhance the bond they have built with Toby and have enrolled in our Fun Tricks class.
+Toby spent 4 months in our Levels classes, took our City Walks class, and became a Canine Good Citizen.

-If you are have questions about our City Walks class and want to be sure this is the right class for you, email Trainer@furgetmenot.com.
+If you are have questions about our City Walks class and want to be sure this is the right class for you, email our Training Department.